neomjs/neo/README.md

 Either way, here are more infos: <a href="./CONTRIBUTING.md">Contributing</a>

-## Join our Slack Channel for questions & feedback
+## Slack Channel for questions & feedback
 There are some Javascript legends hiding in the shadows and waiting to be discovered.</br>
 Join our community:
 <a href="https://join.slack.com/t/neotericjs/shared_invite/enQtNDk2NjEwMTIxODQ2LWRjNGQ3ZTMzODRmZGM2NDM2NzZmZTMzZmE2YjEwNDM4NDhjZDllNWY2ZDkwOWQ5N2JmZWViYjYzZTg5YjdiMDc">Slack Channel Invite Link</a>